folbricht/desync/README.md

 desync cat -s http://192.168.1.1/store http://192.168.1.2/small.caibx | desync mount-index -s http://192.168.1.1/store - /mnt/point
 ```

 Show information about an index file to see how many of its chunks are present in a local store or an S3 store.
 The local store is queried first, S3 is only queried if the chunk is not present in the local store.
-The output will be in JSON format (`-j`) for easier processing in scripts.
+The output will be in JSON format (`--format=json`) for easier processing in scripts.
 ```
-desync info -j -s /tmp/store -s s3+http://127.0.0.1:9000/store /path/to/index
+desync info --format=json -s /tmp/store -s s3+http://127.0.0.1:9000/store /path/to/index
 ```

 ## Links